CenterForOpenScience/OSFDocs/docs/accounts/user_addon.rst

 If the user enters only their Access Key or only their Secret Key, a red inline alert appears below the “Save” button that reads::

-    Error: All the fields above are required.
+    All the fields above are required.

 Refreshing the page empties the fields.

 If the user enters incorrect keys, a red inline alert appears below the “Save” button that reads::

-    Error: Unable to list buckets.
+    Unable to list buckets.
 Listing buckets is required permission that can be changed via IAM

 Refreshing the page empties the fields.